wte4j/wte4j/README.md

 https://github.com/wte4j/wte4j/releases

-Download a .zip or .tar.gz release, unarchive it, then following instructions in the wte4j-showcase README file.
+Download a .zip or .tar.gz release, unarchive it, then follow the instructions in the wte4j-showcase/README.md file.

-For a more detailed documentation visit the projects wiki here: https://github.com/wte4j/wte4j/wiki
+For a more detailed documentation visit this project's wiki here: https://github.com/wte4j/wte4j/wiki